Connect with us

 4. Don’t ever open an attachment from an unknown sender.

-5. Make sure software is always up-to-date.
+5. Make sure the software is always up-to-date.

 6. Make use of robust passwords and change them frequently.